FlavScents AInsights Entry for Ethyl Nonanoate (CAS: 123-29-5)

 5. Use in Fragrances

-In the fragrance industry, ethyl nonanoate is used in various fragrance families, including fruity, floral, and gourmand.
-It acts as a modifier, adding a fresh and fruity note to the fragrance composition.
-Typical concentration ranges in perfumes and personal care products are from trace amounts up to 0.5%.
-Due to its volatility, it contributes primarily to the top and middle notes of a fragrance.
+In fragrance formulations, ethyl nonanoate is used across several fragrance families, including fruity and floral compositions.
+It acts as a modifier, adding a fresh, fruity top note that enhances the overall complexity of the fragrance.
+Typical concentration ranges in perfumes are from trace amounts up to 0.5%, depending on the desired intensity.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts